-- + Business intelligence
+- Business intelligence

-- + Consultancy on available public financial support
+- Consultancy on available public financial support

-- + Business property search
+- Business property search

 - Identification of suppliers, potential acquisition and joint-venture partners

-- + Tailored visits to the Czech Republic
+- Tailored visits to the Czech Republic

-- + Aftercare services
+- Aftercare services

-CzechInvest is exclusively authorised to file applications for investment incentives at the competent governing bodies and prepares draft offers to grant investment incentives.
+CzechInvest is exclusively authorised to file applications for investment grant investment incentives.
 Its task is also to provide potential investors with current data and information on the business climate, investment environment and investment opportunities in the Czech Republic.